 Entry : Nu 100

-The best way to know more about Bhutan , is National Post office.
-From where you can gain the knowledge about past Bhutan and also there are lot more information to be received.
+The best way to know more about Bhutan is the National Post office.
+From where you can gain knowledge about past Bhutan and also there is a lot more information to be received.
 One can make his or her own stamp here which is absolutely incredible.

-To portray the complete Bhutan under one roof , Simply Bhutan is an excellent living museum cum restaurant that takes the explorers through the different shades of Bhutan.
-From the local individuals to the bona fide food, and from the deep rooted customs to the live cultural performance, witness the best of Bhutan at its best.
+To portray complete Bhutan under one roof, Simply Bhutan is an excellent living museum cum restaurant that takes the explorers through the different shades of Bhutan.
+From the local individuals to the bonafide food, and from the deep-rooted customs to the live cultural performance, witness the best of Bhutan at its best.
 Get to know about the lives of the country people, their traditional clothes, food, mud huts, and so many things.
 If you like you can always buy some souvenirs from the shops here and have a snack at the little restaurants.

-The welcoming drink Arah , the rice wine was just a perfect one for me .
-The service wooden bowl , the mud house song, the masks, the cultural dance and the Butter tea Suja… all are just to be perfect experience for one who wants to live a life of localhite in Butan.
+The welcoming drink Arah, the rice wine was just a perfect one for me.
+The service wooden bowl, the mud house song, the masks, the cultural dance and the Butter tea Suja… all are just to be the perfect experience for one who wants to live a life of localities in Butan.

 Entry : Nu 300

-Though Thimphu is the capital of Bhutan, still it has not much happening night life except a few.
-We been to Viva city , and it was good to me.
+Though Thimphu is the capital of Bhutan, still it has not much happening nightlife except a few.
+We have been to Viva city , and it was good for me.
 The crowd was good and the small dance floor kept us dancing with its musical vibes.

 One of the widest valleys in Bhutan, Paro is a picturesque small town that can make you fall in love with its first glimpse.
-Spanning from the confluence of Paro and Wang Rivers at Chuzom up to Mt.
-Jomolhari at the Tibetan border to the North, this surreal place is the dreamy place for everyone.
-The main Paro town is a small well planned area with decorative wooden houses, playground, shops and restaurants all in a perfect position in the valley.
+Spanning from the confluence of Paro and Wang rivers at Chuzom up to Mt.
+Jomolhari at the Tibetan border to the North, this surreal place is a dreamy place for everyone.
+The main Paro town is a small well-planned area with decorative wooden houses, playground, shops and restaurants all in a perfect position in the valley.

 So here are some tips to visit and spend your moments with this lovely place :

-The uber cool experience and enjoyment is to hit the off beaten track of Tiger’s nest or Takstang monastery with the view of Pine and Rhododendron.
+The uber-cool experience and enjoyment are to hit the off-beaten track of Tiger’s nest or Takstang monastery with the view of Pine and Rhododendron.
 It hangs on a cliff and stands above an amazing hill.
-This buddhist monastery is situated approx 3120 meters above from plain.
-The trek was moderate to me but I was thoroughly enjoyed my journey and got some awesome views from here . ( I will write an A to Z guide on Tiger’s Nest trek).
+This Buddhist monastery is situated approx 3120 meters above from plain.
+The trek was moderate to me but I was thoroughly enjoyed my journey and got some awesome views from here. ( I will write an A to Z guide on Tiger’s Nest trek).